php/php-langspec/spec/09-lexical-structure.md

 A [script](04-basic-concepts.md#program-structure) is an ordered sequence of characters.
 Typically, a script has a one-to-one correspondence with a file in a file system, but this correspondence is not required.
+PHP scripts are parsed as a series of 8-bit bytes, rather than code points from Unicode or any other character repertoire.
+Within this specification, bytes are represented by their ASCII interpretations where these are printable characters.

 Conceptually speaking, a script is translated using the following steps:

-1. Transformation, which converts a script from a particular character repertoire and encoding scheme into a sequence of 8-bit characters.

-2. Lexical analysis, which translates a stream of input characters into a stream of tokens.
+1. Lexical analysis, which translates a stream of input characters into a stream of tokens.

-3. Syntactic analysis, which translates the stream of tokens into executable code.
+2. Syntactic analysis, which translates the stream of tokens into executable code.

 Conforming implementations must accept scripts encoded with the UTF-8